Table of Contents

 2ConnectMe Agent – Remote control client keyboard mouse button

-2ConnectMe Customer – Approve sharing keyboard mouse
+2ConnectMe Video Consult Guest – Approve sharing keyboard mouse

-Remote control customer keyboard mouse
+Remote control client keyboard mouse

-Agent remote control customer desktop
+Agent remote control client desktop

-Whenever you find character typing on local keyboard is different from character shown on the customer desktop, it is highly likely due to different keyboard layout between Agent and Customer PC.
+Whenever you find character typing on local keyboard is different from character shown on the client desktop, it is highly likely due to different keyboard layout between Agent and Client PC.
 It is recommended both should be with “United States U.S. keyboard” layout.
 For Ubuntu, “United Stated U.S. International” keyboard layout has been verified alright.
 Feel free contact us in case of any keyboard mapping issues found on your local PC.

 Accsssory keys mappings

 The accessory keys, Control ^, Option ⌥ and Command ⌘ for macOS and windows Ctrl, Alt and Win ⊞ are different.
-It is necessary to have key mappings when the operating systems in agent PC and customer PC are different
+It is necessary to have key mappings when the operating systems in agent PC and client PC are different

 macOS keyboard with “English (United States) U.S.” layout